DDvO/GPXConv/README.md

 GPX track converter: post-process routes and tracks typically produced by GPS loggers.

+* Reads from file(s) given as argument (or STDIN) and writes to STDOUT or a file.
+* Can combine multiple tracks and multiple files, using the header of the first track.
+* Concatenates all given tracks (or routes) preserving segments, collecting waypoints.
 * Reports missing data and ignores points containing non-plausible data.
 * Optionally filters out points before or after given time limits.
 * Optionally filters out points with an element value below or above given limits.